Welcome to the London Centre for Implant and Aesthetic Dentistry (LCIAD). Your peace of mind starts here…

 Our objective is to provide you with a strategy for prevention, treatment and aftercare to limit the need for extensive dental work in the future as much as possible.

-We always recommend that the first appointment after your consultation is with Rosie to go over your dental health in detail.
+We recommend a 90 minute New Patient Hygienist appointment after your consultation to go over your dental health in detail.

 The treatment planning and reporting process video